samjones00/docs/docs/_documentation/Deploy-With-GitHub-Actions-AWS-ECS-Mix-Template.md

 For the AWS access, a separate user specifically for deploying via GitHub Actions should be used.

+The GitHub Action template in `.github/workflows/release.yml` is there as a starting point and should be edited as required.
+The idea is that you can evolve and change these to your needs as your application grows.

 ### Deploying your application

 To start any new deployment, we use GitHub Releases.